Staying One Step Ahead

 Think twice before buying a bird.

 Do your research and make sure this is the right kind of pet for you.
 Are you prepared to be responsible for it?
+The average pet parrot will go through seven homes in the first 10 years of its life.

 If you already have a pet bird, give it a good life.

-Support groups helping birds, like these:
+Support groups helping birds.

 • World Parrot Trust